Designations Congruent with Things: Chapter 26

 “Do not even think of doing such a thing,” Hermann snaps.

-“So I’m not going to say it was racy,” Newton says, managing to imply exactly that, “but it was definitely full of science and sentiment.”
+“I won’t say it was ‘racy’,” Newton says, managing to imply exactly that, “but it was definitely full of science and sentiment.”

-“I will murder you if you elaborate further,” Hermann snaps.
+“I will murder you if you elaborate further,” Hermann says casually.

 “Publish that ish,” Draygon advises.
 “You’d make a fortune.”

-Aaaaanyway,” Newton says, regaining control of the conversation.
-“We corresponded for three years.
+“Aaaaanyway.”
+Newton regains control of the conversation.
+“We corresponded for years.
 Pretty passionately.
-You know how it is when hot people, or, realistically, moderately attractive people do science.
-Everyone looks better critiquing bullshit.
-There was one problem though—and that was that while I had a fairly accurate picture of Dr. Gottlieb, here, er, he had a less accurate picture of me.
-Namely, the whole ‘being a tenured professor thing,’ I believe, and you can correct me if I’m wrong, Hermann—well, that implies a certain—maturity level.
+You know how it is.
+Everyone looks their best while critiquing bullshit.
+There was one problem though—while I had a fairly accurate picture of Dr. Gottlieb, here, er, he had a less accurate picture of me.
+Namely, the whole ‘being a tenured professor thing.’
+I believe, and you can correct me if I’m wrong, Hermann, that status implied a certain maturity level.
 And a certain age.
-And it may imply a certain degree of decorum to which, don’t get me wrong, I perennially aspire, but when we met—”
+And a degree of decorum to which, don’t get me wrong, I perennially aspire, but when we met—”

 “Okay, so this is going a different way than I originally envisioned,” Starr says.